MotionSight: Boosting Fine-Grained Motion Understanding in Multimodal LLMs: Introduction

-Motivated by these questions, in this study, we conducted extensive experiments and explorations on \textbf{how to boost MLLMs' inherent fine-grained motion understanding capability through zero-shot approaches, without relying on additional training data.} Previous studies in the image understanding domain~\cite{yao2022cptcolorfulprompttuning, shtedritski2023does, yang2023fine, yang2023set} have demonstrated strong interest in visual prompting techniques, but their extension to address the intricate temporal complexities of video, especially for nuanced fine-grained motion understanding, still requires further investigation.
-To demonstrate the inadequacy of naively adapting prompting methodologies from static images to encapsulate the intrinsic temporal dynamics of events in video, we conducted direct transfer evaluations on recent motion-specific benchmarks~\cite{tu2025favor,hong2025motionbench}, and found that even background blur (blur reverse mask), the best-performing image-based visual prompt~\cite{yang2023fine}, paradoxically exhibited the poorest performance in fine-grained motion understanding.
+Motivated by these questions, we conducted extensive experiments and explorations on how to boost MLLMs' inherent fine-grained motion understanding capability through zero-shot approaches, without relying on additional training data.
+Previous studies in the image understanding domain~\citep{yao2022cptcolorfulprompttuning, shtedritski2023does, yang2023fine, yang2023set} have demonstrated strong interest in visual prompting techniques, but their extension to address the intricate temporal complexities of video, especially for nuanced fine-grained motion understanding, still requires further investigation.
+To demonstrate the inadequacy of naively adapting prompting methods from static images to encapsulate the intrinsic temporal dynamics of events in video, we conducted transfer evaluations on recent motion-specific benchmarks, and found that even background blur, the best-performing image-based visual prompt~\citep{yang2023fine}, paradoxically exhibited the poorest performance in fine-grained motion understanding.
 This approach tends to decrease the model's ability in fine-grained motion understanding due to the loss of contextual information, as shown in Figure~\ref{fig:compare}.